ankibues/MOPLA_Application_Matlab/README.md

-# MOPLA_Application_Matlab
+# MOPLA_on_Matlab
-This repository contains MATLAB code that uses MOPLA (Qu et al 2016, Jiang 2016, Jiang 2014) for application to specific geological problems.

-MOPLA is a multiscale numerical model to simulate heterogeneous deformation in Earth's ductile lithosphere(Jiang 2014, Jiang 2016).
-This repository adds new code development related to MOPLA, specifically regarding its application for different geological problems.
+MOPLA_on_Matlab (based on works of Bhandari and Jiang 2021, Qu et al 2016, Jiang 2016, Jiang 2014) is a Matlab-implementation of the Multi-Order-Power-Law Approach(MOPLA) to simulate rock fabric development in Earth's lithosphere.

+Some of the basic use case of geological scenarios include:
+1. Deformation of a rheologically stronger element embedded in a heterogeneous rock medium
+2. Deformation of a rheologically weaker element embdedded in a heterogeneous rock medium
+3. Pressure in and around a rheologically stronger or weaker element embedded in a heterogeneous rock medium

 These geological problems include: